james-lomax/the-night-before/README.md

 ### Fix commit timestamps

-To modify the timestamps of commits made during work hours (9am-7pm, Monday-Friday):
+To modify the timestamps of all commits from the last 24 hours to be the night before:

 ```bash
 the-night-before fix
 ```

 This will:
-1. Identify all commits made during work hours
+1. List all commits from the last 24 hours
 2. Show you the original and new timestamps
 3. Ask for confirmation before making changes
-4. Modify the commit timestamps to a random time between 10pm and 3am the night before
+4. Modify the commit timestamps to a random times between 10pm and 3am the night before

 ## Warning